-The Company submitted and paid the zakat return and obtained a Zakat certificate for the year ended December 31, 2019, valid till April 30, 2021.
+The Company submitted and paid the zakat return and obtained a Zakat certificate for the year ended December 31, 2020, valid till April 30, 2022.

 The Company also paid zakat differences for the final assessment for the year 2013 amounting to SR 2,5 million during 2014 and filed an objection to the GAZT on this assessment.
 The objection was raised to the assessment for the year 2013 to the First Primary Tax Objection Committee in Jeddah, and the Committee issued its decision on the objection submitted by the Company.
-The Company appealed against the decision of Primary Committee and appeal was registered with the General Secretariat of The Tax Committees for Resolution of Tax Violations and Disputes, which issued its decision in the favor of the Company during 2020 and the amount was recorded as a debt on GAZT.
+The Company appealed against the decision of Primary Committee and appeal was registered with the General Secretariat of The Tax Committees for Resolution of Tax Violations and Disputes, which issued its decision in the favor of the Company during 2020 and the amount was settled with GAZT.